Axway-API-Management-Plus/apigateway-openlogging-elk/helm/README.md

 ### Can I use Auto-Scaling?

 Apart from API-Builder4Elastic, this is unfortunately not possible.
-Elasticsearch automatically stores the data on multiple cluster nodes and would have to rebalance the cluster again and again when adding or removing nodes.
+Elasticsearch automatically stores the data on multiple cluster nodes and would have to rebalance the cluster again and again when adding or removing nodes/pods.
 Logstash also does not offer the option of autoscaling.
+However you can change the number of PODs for, lets say, Elasticsearch, Logstash at any time.
+The condition is that they do not change within a short time, otherwise no advantage is gained.

 ### Can I easily add or remove instances?